-The land of the individual psyche is where we encounter what is, at times, the extremely painful phenomenon of fragmentation in the privacy of personal consciousness.
+In the land of the individual psyche we encounter what is, at times, the extremely painful phenomenon of fragmentation in the privacy of personal consciousness.

 Rumi and other mystical poets liken individual humans to drops of water in the ocean.
 For many of us, personal consciousness can be more like an ice cube, but the ice cube can melt into water and water can evaporate into air.
 Human consciousness makes us innately capable of imaginal shapeshifting.

 Even though the Mystery is the context in which we live, any sense of a universal consciousness holding us can seem far away and the Mystery can seem like just darkness that we fear like little children.

 Even though we perceive everything through consciousness and imagination, both can seem like concepts separate from our individuality.
 It takes trust and an opening of the deep heart to let it all become permeable and let the most inclusive of stories be the structure that holds it all.
 Many spiritual traditions stress the underlying interconnectedness of life (the seed of life mandala, Celtic interlacing) because being a self-aware smallness in the larger context of the Mystery can be so frightening without that awareness.
 That fear can lead to all kinds of harmful power plays and ego-based monstrosities.

 The desire for wholeness and belonging, coupled with the fear of the Other, can lead to exclusionary belief systems meant to soothe the enormity of the tension between personal autonomy and the need for belonging to something larger than oneself.
 Rigid structure can give the illusion that one can lasso the Mystery, consciousness and the collective imagination for oneself and one’s group.
 When everything is commodified, it’s hard to imagine that some things are simply not up for grabs.